Don't let the license you spent years earning quietly expire.

 Keep your special education teaching license active — from your living room.

 If you're a special education teacher on a career break — for parenting, caregiving, a stint in another field, or anything else — you can keep your license active by tutoring online with us.
 Five hours a week of real teaching, documented by a real employer, generating real income.
-It counts toward your license renewal and keeps your skills sharp while you're away from the classroom.
+Tutoring may help support renewal documentation, but each state licensing board decides what qualifies.
+We provide employment verification and session records on request.

 Why license maintenance matters.